Karlend/midnight-docs/docs/GTA 5/Lua/memory.md

 * `memory.alloc_s64()`

 ## `memory.alloc_vector`
-`Function allocates memory of size either 24 or 12 bytes based on the boolean parameter passed, and initializes it to zero.`
+`Function allocates memory of size either 24 or 12 bytes based on the boolean parameter passed, and initializes it to zero`

 ### Parameters